netdata/blog/blog/2022-11-28-speedtest.md

 ### Packet Loss

-This chart measures the percentage of packets dropped during the speed test - and should ideally be close to zero most of the time.
+**Packet Loss** measures the percentage of packets dropped during the speed test,and should ideally be close to zero most of the time.
 Packet loss occurs when packets of data are lost in transit.
 This can happen for a number of reasons, including network congestion, faulty equipment, and bad weather.
 Packet loss can significantly impact a user's quality of experience, especially for applications such as VoIP and video calls and video streaming.

-In my case, I see that the packet loss is zero most of the time, except for a few sporadic spikes of 20%(!!) - I should probably take a closer look at what's going on there.
+In my case, I see that the packet loss is zero most of the time, except for a few sporadic spikes of 20%(!!)...
+I should probably take a closer look at what's going on there.

 ![image](https://user-images.githubusercontent.com/24860547/204288155-ae4e922e-4e74-4d01-8bd6-9969cd84170f.png)

 ### Latency

-Latency (sometimes called ping) measures how quickly your device gets a response after you’ve sent out a request.
+**Latency** (sometimes called "ping") measures how quickly your device gets a response after you’ve sent out a request.
 As internet speeds have steadily increased globally, latency issues have become easier to spot.
 Latency directly correlates with the quality of experience when it comes to latency sensitive applications like video calls, live streaming, and especially online gaming.

 Three distinct latency metrics are collected to give a more fine grained understanding of potential bottlenecks in the network: